 The CALIBRATION PROM supplied with your kit is mounted inside the ECM, under a plate retained by two screws.
-There is only one California emission legal prom for each AMC V8 engine.
+There is only one emission legal prom for California Jeeps.
 In the event you need to replace it, follow the instructions below: